NCERT Solutions Class 11 Business Studies Chapter -7 (Formation of a Company)

 Answer.
 Memorandum of Association is the most important document as it defines the objectives of the company.
 No company can legally undertake activities that are not contained in its Memorandum of Association.
 The Memorandum of Association contains different clauses, which are:

-Answer.
-Solutions Class 11 Business Studies Chapter -7 (Formation of a Company)
+NCERT Solutions for Class 11 Business Studies (BST)